shivshankardayal/full-website/algebra/source/ratio.rst

 Ratio
 *****
-In his book *Elements of Algebra*, Euler says that anything we can increase or decrase is *magnitude* or *quantity*.
+In his book *Elements of Algebra*, Euler says that anything we can increase or decrease is *magnitude* or *quantity*.

 We will study ratios of quantities in this chapter.
 Many of you might already be knowing about ratios from earlier classes.
-A ratio is nothing but a comparison between two quantities of same kine.
+A ratio is nothing but a comparison between two quantities of same kind.
 For example, 4 balls vs 7 balls or 12 shoes vs 8 shoes.

-A ratio beween two qualtities :math:`Q1` and :math:`Q2` is written as :math:`Q1:Q2` most of the time. :math:`Q1` or the first term is called the **antecedent** and the :math:`Q2` or the second term is called the **consequent**.
+A ratio between two quantities :math:`Q1` and :math:`Q2` is written as :math:`Q1:Q2` most of the time. :math:`Q1` or the first term is called the **antecedent** and the :math:`Q2` or the second term is called the **consequent**.

 To measure the ratio between two quantities typically we use fractions.
-A reduced fraction is tells us about one quanity being multiples of another or part of that.
+A reduced fraction is tells us about one quantity being multiples of another or part of that.
 For example, 2 dozen bananas compared to 6 bananas can be written as :math:`\frac{2*12}{6}` or 4.

 Ratios are *abstract quantities* because they are sheer numbers.
-In practice, considering our previous example we can say 2 dozen banans are four times 6 bananas.
+In practice, considering our previous example we can say 2 dozen bananas are four times 6 bananas.
 This four is an abstract quantity because it does not have a physical form.